 At the edge of a lake, with a sheer scrap of fabric from my mother's linen closet - I began a visual exploration of what it means to be alive, facing the realities of death.
-In declining health, I knew my parents didn't have long to live.
-I desperately wanted a deeper understanding of the mysterious spirit that ties us to our ancestors and provides the experience of enduring connection.
+With my parents declining health, I desperately wanted a deeper understanding of the mysterious spirit that ties us to our ancestors and provides the experience of enduring connection.

-Within a few moments of cultivating presence with open curiosity, the wind sculpted my fabric and water reflected the sky's blue - I felt like I had entered into a dialog with Mother Nature herself.
-The conversation continued as I created images that merged ancestral objects with elements in nature to reveal visual imprints that embody my understanding and felt-sense of connection, absent of time and space.
+Within a few moments of stillness, the wind sculpted the fabric and water reflected the sky's blue - I felt like I had entered into a dialog with Mother Nature herself.
+The conversation continued, as I merged ancestral objects with elements in nature to reveal visual imprints of each exchange.
+These images hold both my felt-sense of connection with my ancestors and the threads of that mysterious spirit.
+My work aims to make visible the profound nature of those invisible bonds of connection, absent of time and space.